 4. Sibling details

 Please give details if you have an appropriate sibling (brother or sister) link for any of your preferences.
-For any North Somerset schools, you should read the Parents Guide to Transferring to Secondary School and Year 10 Intake Admissions, to see if you have an appropriate sibling link.
+For any North Somerset schools, you should read the Parents Guide to Transferring to Secondary School, to see if you have an appropriate sibling link.